Heaven Burns Red: Development

 In October 2019, it was announced that Jun Maeda was collaborating with Wright Flyer Studios and Key on Heaven Burns Red.
 Initially planned to be released in 2020, the game had been delayed to 2021, and subsequently to February 2022.
 Yuugen served as main visual illustrator and character designer, alongside Na-Ga, Fumuyun, and Maroyaka.
 Maeda also serves as composer.
 Nagi Yanagi performed the main theme and insert songs, while Rionos performed the ending theme.

+Collaboration event

+As part of the game's 1st anniversary campaign, the game collaborated with Jun Maeda's other franchise, Angel Beats!.
+The event titled "Place Where The Cosmos Continued to Bloom" (コスモスが咲き続けた場所, Kosumosu ga Sakitsuzuketa Basho) was available from February 2, 2023, and featured 3 of the franchise's characters: Yuri Nakamura, Kanade Tachibana, and Miyuki Irie.
+In the collaboration story, Unit 31A found themselves in an unfamiliar place, which turned out to be the underground base of the SSS, however they could still use their Seraph weapons.
+Players were able to obtain SS Style Yuri and Kanade through a limited-time gacha, whilst S Style Miyuki was obtainable through exchanging event tokens.

 Release

-Heaven Burns Red released on February 10, 2022 for iOS and Android devices.
+Heaven Burns Red released on February 10, 2022, for iOS and Android devices.
+Yostar later announced during the 2024 Anime Expo that it would release the game worldwide later in the year.

+The game was released worldwide on 15 November 2024 for iOS, Android and Windows via a separate client.

+Other media

+A 4-panel manga adaptation illustrated by Yū Tsurusaki began serialization on Kadokawa Corporation's G's Channel website and on the game's official Twitter account in Q4 2023.